 - Reduce heat to medium.
 Drain off bacon grease, if desired.
 I use paper towels to blot out most of the fat.

-- Add onions to pan and cook while stirring, until onion are translucent.
+- Add onions to the pan and cook while stirring, until the onions are translucent.

 - Add salt and pepper to taste.
-Add lemon-pepper to taste is using, I’m using about 1/2 teaspoon!
+Add lemon-pepper to taste if using.

 - Bring green beans to a boil over high heat.

 - Once boiling, reduce heat and simmer for at least 2 hours.
 Longer simmering is fine, just be sure to add water occasionally so beans do not dry out.